Skip to the content.

 Entering data

-The data input screen is shown as soon as you select a plot to score.
+Whichever of the data collection approaches you end up using, the data input screen is shown as soon as you select a plot to score.
 Here, you can enter data for all currently visible traits.
-If you have defined trait groups, they will be used as tabs to keep the traits of each group together.
+If you have defined trait groups, they will be used as expandable folders to keep the traits of each group together.

 The section for each trait contains various elements.
 The name and color are most prominent with the data type, whether multiple measurements are allowed and the set size next to it.
 On the right side there is a history button that lets you look at previously recorded data for this trait and plot as well as an photo button to take images for this trait.